ibm-cloud-docs/FileStorage/index.md

 # About {{site.data.keyword.filestorage_short}}
 {: #about}

-{{site.data.keyword.filestorage_full}} is persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_short}}.
+{{site.data.keyword.cloud}} {{site.data.keyword.filestorage_short}} is persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_short}}.
 In this network-attached storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.
 {:shortdesc}

 ## Features